SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/doc/src/manual/sysdef3.rst

 How to configure the feature?
 -----------------------------

-In order to enable the support you first need to define the **schema.new** property to true.
+In order to enable the support you first need to define the **sysdef3.enabled** property to true.
 Then define a resource ant element to either point to root definition file or package_definition.xml file.

 e.g: